Skip to content

 2. In the form that appears, enter all the appropriate information.

-Note: The MI Provide fields are decoupled from the Refinance/Switch/Transfer checkbox.
-This means that when the checkbox is selected, the user has the option to enter the MI provider's information or leave it blank.
-When the checkbox is selected and the deal is insured, the system sends the existing balance to the insurer if their information is provided.
+Note: The MI Provider fields are decoupled from the Refinance/Switch/Transfer checkbox.
+When the checkbox is selected, the MI provider information is optional.
+If the deal is insured and MI provider information is provided, the system will send the existing balance to the insurer.

 3. Once completed, click the "Add Mortgage" button.
 The mortgage will populate the Existing Mortgages list.